 For most people, the dream of retiring with a huge investment account is not a reality.
 The truth is that most people never earn enough money to comfortably retire.
 The stock market is a risky game, and one poor year can erase all of your savings.
 A fixed index annuity will manage your risk for when the market isn't doing well, and a higher rate when it is doing well.

-A fixed index annuity is a fixed annuity that earns interest or provides benefits that Fixed Indexed Annuity Key are linked to the performance of a stock index (for example S&P500, NASDAQ or Dow).
-The value of the index might be tied to a stock or other index.
+A fixed index annuity is a fixed annuity that earns interest or provides benefits that are linked to the performance of a stock index (for example S&P500, NASDAQ or Dow).
 One of the most commonly used indices is the Standard and Poor's 500 Composite Stock Price Index.
 The value of any index varies from day to day and is not predictable.
 When you buy a Fixed Index Annuity, you own an insurance contract.
 You are not buying shares of any stock or index.
 This is an effective method to plan for retirement because it is a lower risk for you.
 With stocks you have an unlimited amount of returns that you can earn however investment in stocks puts you at a much higher risk.
 If the particular stock that you invest in happens to do poorly you risk losing all of the money that you have invested; however with a fixed index annuity this risk is eliminated.
 Fixed Annuities offer you the advantage of gaining higher interest than a CD can offer and they also do not expose you to the risk that comes with investment in stocks.
 Annuity Rates can turn out to be much higher than a CD with as much if not more security for your money.
 If by chance the particular investment that you made with the fixed interest annuity is not doing well you still will never lose the initial money that you have invested.
 If you do not need the funds to start paying out immediately, you can take advantage of a deferred annuity.

 Fixed annuities do not subject principal and credited interest to market risk (no risk to principal unless surrendered early).
 A fixed annuity is as safe as the insurance company issuing the annuity and insurance companies have an exceptional record of safety.
 Your money is also backed by the state guarantee fund and the NAIC